 I am part of a poly quad, and I'm also a trans*, bisexual, kinky person.
 Recently, I had to navigate some changes in my collective relationship structure, and was confronted with a few things that surprised me.

-We Didn't Have to Think About it Much…I currently enjoy wonderful relationships within my quad.
+We Didn't Have to Think About It Much …I currently enjoy wonderful relationships within my quad.
 We’re functional, communicate well and get tested regularly.
 Some of us are fluid-bonded, so safe sex is always important.
-We don’t live together, but we all see our respective partners regularly--these are not long distance relationships.
+We don’t live together, but we all see our respective partners regularly - these are not long distance relationships.
 On balance, things are going really well.
 We’ve had the usual bumps you’d expect in a polyamorous relationship, and there’ve been more than a few times when one of us has inadvertently wound up on the ouchy end of an argument or something unsaid, but overall, we do well.
 We are good at our relationship.
-(For more on the poly lifestyle read our article, Open Relationships: Can Sex With Others Bring You Together.)

 It was only recently that I really began to consider the implications of our situation.
 Our quad has two people who are in a relatinship with two others, but also with one another (an "N"), and all of us in this configuration have a fluid bond with at least one of the other partners.
 We all get tested, and we’re all fine with it.
 I had never thought about it before but all of a sudden I realized that, like many other poly cohorts, there may be a chance that one of us four will meet a new partner in the future.
 Because it has just been the four of us so far, our group has accepted that STI testing and safety is a given and, to be honest, I think we've stopped thinking about it all that much.